|

 that they won't

 go idle for long periods of time, which usually winds up dropping the rate.
+An important thing which the leader should realise is what makes an exp party

 fail.